Modified racing: Dwarf cars

 Dwarf cars are similar to the Legends cars, in that they are scale replicas of vintage race cars.
 The similarity ends there, as Dwarf cars are true open "modified-style" cars without fenders, and have a 1250 cc limitation on the engine size.
 The Western States Dwarf Car Association, begun in 1993, has become one of the most successful racing organizations, boasting an average of 80–100 Dwarf Cars at 4 National, and several regional, events a year.

 There is also a class of Dwarf Cars that race on dirt called the Vintage Lite Series.
 They race a mixed field of cars, some resembling the vintage cars and some scaled-down versions of the current modified dirt cars (these cars are often referred to as the MiniMods).

 Mod Lite

 The Mod Lite is a 5/8th scale race car that resembles the northeast dirt modifieds, but is powered by a 190-200hp 1,000cc stock 16-valve motorcycle engine.
-Most racers use the Suzuki GSXR 1000 or Kawasaki ZX 10.
+Most racers use the Suzuki GSX-R1000 or Kawasaki ZX-10.

 Slingshot

-The Slingshot is a four-coil vehicle with a 58-inch wheelbase, designed to look like a northeast dirt modified and powered by a 600cc Briggs & Stratton Vanguard engine capable of speeds near 100 MPH.
+The Slingshot is a four-coil vehicle with a 58-inch wheelbase, designed to look like a northeast dirt modified and powered by a Briggs & Stratton Vanguard engine capable of speeds near 100 MPH.